 How do I know that the Master of Business Administration is the right degree for me to pursue?

 There are many graduate degrees you can earn, many of which are highly specialized.
-A graduate business degree combines quantitative and quantitative analytical skills
+A graduate business degree combines quantitative and qualitative analytical skills

 Do I need a degree in business in order to be admitted to the program?